-Benefits of Resistance Training: 5 Reasons It Improves Running Performance
+Benefits of Bodyweight Training: 5 Reasons It Improves Running Performance

 “Run more, run faster” seems to be the mantra of many ambitious runners.
 And while it is true that the majority of your training should consist of running, the benefits of resistance training with your own body weight are often underestimated.
 The following five facts explain how strength training for runners can improve your running performance.